superfunteam/spotify-xm/README.md

 1. **Station Configuration**: All stations are defined in the `STATIONS` array
 2. **Dynamic Loading**: Tracks are fetched from Spotify API based on station type
+3. **Dynamic Cover Art**: Playlist cover images are automatically fetched and displayed
-3. **Caching**: Playlist tracks are cached for 5 minutes to reduce API calls
+4. **Caching**: Playlist tracks and metadata are cached to reduce API calls
-4. **Error Handling**: Gracefully handles missing playlists or unavailable tracks
+5. **Error Handling**: Gracefully handles missing playlists, unavailable tracks, or missing cover images

 ### Playback Flow

 1. User selects a station
 2. System determines station type (liked/playlist)
+3. For playlists: Fetches playlist metadata and updates cover image
-3. Fetches tracks from appropriate source
+4. Fetches tracks from appropriate source
-4. Plays random track at random position
+5. Plays random track at random position
-5. Automatically queues next track when current ends
+6. Automatically queues next track when current ends

+### Dynamic Cover Images

+- **Automatic**: Playlist-based stations automatically display the actual playlist cover art
+- **Cached**: Cover images and metadata are cached for 30 minutes
+- **Fallback**: If a playlist has no cover or fails to load, the original station image is kept
+- **Loading States**: Subtle visual feedback while images are being fetched
+- **Performance**: Images are preloaded in the background when the app starts

 ## Features Not Yet Implemented